7. Installation¶

 make rebuild

 this will also preserve the possibly peculiar options for configure that you passed the first time it was installed.
-Or more importantly, if you had edited the $NEMOLIB/makedefs file.

-7.3.
+7.4.
 Advanced Installation¶

-It’s a fact of life that you will not be satisified with the compiler or libraries that your system provides.
+It’s a fact of life that you will not always be satisified with the compiler or libraries that your system provides.
 Add to this that if you don’t have admin privilages, and you might be in for a rude awakening.

 No worries, NEMO has you covered (to some degree).
 We provide an